Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 Gradual cultural change: As mentioned above, change starts with people.
 The adoption of the DevSecOps culture can happen as it occurs with many other trends, that is, with a gradual chain effect.
 We do not recommend immediately promoting the methodology for all your organization's teams.
 You can start with small groups of individuals who have already shown a strong interest that fits the purposes of DevSecOps to incorporate this culture with new practices in their daily work.
 From there, the achieved benefits can serve as an inspiration to add more members of your organization to a successful turnaround.
 Of course, you must remember that this is not about giving birth to a new team called "DevSecOps."
 Team members in your organization will begin to transition to a mindset where everyone is responsible for security.

 Security training and practice: Those who are already somewhat immersed in security theory and practice within your organization can serve as support to take the first steps in DevSecOps, possibly accompanied by external specialists in the field.
 With the latter, you can get security assessment services before starting development cycles.
-Together with your team, they can help you define threat models as well as security controls and requirements to implement.
+Together with your team, they can help you with threat modeling and defining which security controls and requirements to implement.
 But, with the help of the former, you should immediately start to face the challenge of lack of knowledge.
 So-called Security Champions, sometimes in the position of DevSecOps engineers, can establish knowledge-sharing plans and conduct formal in-house training to increase security awareness within each team.
-Through them and even online courses, your teams should receive training in best practices for writing secure code and for handling and remediating security issues.
-Naturally, they should witness and participate in the use of technologies to identify vulnerabilities in your organization's products and in their remediation, receiving continuous feedback.
+Through them and even online courses, your teams should receive training in best practices for secure coding and security issues handling and remediation.
+Naturally, they should witness and participate in the identification of vulnerabilities in your organization's products and in their remediation, receiving continuous feedback.
 To further develop their expertise and trust, they can also resort to earning certificates.

-Choice of moments for security activities: Before you think about what types of security activities and what tools to acquire for your organization, it's prudent to reflect on the moments of the SDLC where they will be applied.
+Choice of moments for security activities: Before thinking about what types of security activities to implement in your organization, it's prudent to reflect on the moments of the SDLC where they will be applied.
 By defining these points and through the discussion and analysis of security, it will be easier for you to choose the suitable activities and tools to implement.
 For example, considering the first phases of the DevOps pipeline, the above is more specifically directed to the initial planning process.
 In the coding phase, activities such as code review and security protocols for passwords and other sensitive information are often used.
-Then, in the building phase, having added code to the repository, automated static application security testing (SAST) and software composition analysis (SCA) tools can come into play.
-In the testing phase, having a product ready to run and be tested, dynamic application security testing (DAST) tools can be used.
-Penetration testing can be performed later, in the releasing phase.
+Then, in the building phase, having added code to the repository, static application security testing (SAST) and software composition analysis (SCA) can come into play.
+The former reviews code for vulnerabilities whereas the latter reviews code dependencies.
+In the testing phase, having a product ready to run and be tested, dynamic application security testing (DAST) can be used.
+This method does not access code but sends attack vectors to the endpoints of running applications.
+Penetration testing can be performed later in the DevSecOps lifecycle, in the releasing phase.
+This method relies on hackers who try to bypass controls, create custom exploits, etc.

 (Image taken from here.)

-Automation of security activities: The automation of security activities within the DevSecOps methodology is crucial to avoid undermining the purpose of the DevOps approach of injecting speed.
+Automation of security activities: To automate tools and processes related to security within the DevSecOps methodology is useful to avoid undermining the purpose of the DevOps approach of injecting speed.
 Process automation allows processes to take place consistently and iteratively.
-The tools reduce burdens by delivering early warnings or relevant information to developers for quick remediation of security issues.
-However, it's important you determine how far automation should go and when manual interventions are necessary, such as when you apply penetration testing.
-Certainly, the manual effort must be kept limited, but it still proves to be a valuable component in favor of accuracy and depth.
+DevSecOps automation tools reduce burdens by delivering early warnings or relevant information to developers for quick remediation of security issues.
+However, it's important you determine how far automation should go because manual interventions are always necessary, for example penetration testing.
+Certainly, the manual effort remains an indispensable component for accuracy and depth.

 Of note is that software and standards for its regulation are constantly changing.
 Therefore, automation for policy evaluation and compliance is quite helpful.
 Based on the industry your organization belongs to, your team selects security requirements they need or are required to comply with, e.g., PCI DSS, HIPAA, GDPR.
 Once the requirements are coded, automation allows you to quickly verify in the code or product if they are being violated and notify staff for prompt resolution.
 In addition, when you get compliance monitored and receive complete software statuses continuously, you can expedite response actions to avoid costly fines and regulatory lawsuits.

-Manual security activities: As previously stated, while automation is essential in adopting DevSecOps, manual activity continues to be especially important.
+Manual security activities: As previously stated, while automation is relevant in adopting DevSecOps, manual activity continues to be especially important.
 Automated vulnerability detection tools still report lies (false positives) and make omissions (false negatives).
 Manual assessments can do checks on this and more in-depth scans.
 For instance, the manual exercise can focus on tasks from the attackers' perspective to exploit vulnerabilities in a controlled manner and evaluate potential impacts on the organization (ethical hacking).
-The recommendation is that your organization define the regular application of manual security activities.
+The recommendation is that your organization have its systems assessed in continuous penetration tests that maintain a strong remediation culture.
+Just regular penetration tests are not recommended, since the period of time between one test and the other could give threat actors the chance to take advantage of your system's risk exposure.

 Measuring performance and progress: Measurement is part of the proper implementation of DevSecOps.
 The ideal is to collect data from your organization on its performance within the new methodology, organize it carefully and establish meaningful metrics.
 Among the data to be captured may be, for example, those related to security tests and their findings, as well as remediation and deployment activities.
 Metrics allow keeping a record of progress.
 It is of great benefit to have a platform that eliminates noise in collecting data from different sources.